51Degrees/documentation/src/concepts/data/flowdata.md

 that are most appropriate for the configuration of the @flowelements in the @Pipeline.

-For example, thread-safe but slower data collections only need to be used if the @Pipeline is configured to execute @elements in parallel.
+For example, thread-safe but slower data collections only need to be used if the @Pipeline is configured to execute @elements in @parallel.

 ## Disposal / Cleanup